DBattou/Mozaik/README.md

 # Mozaik
-Create a big mozaik image made of smaller images
+Ruby APP.
+Create an image made of several images